ppoiissbsjksms/nkn-commercial/README.md

 3. Stop nkn-commercial when doing maintance like backup wallet or replace ChainDB. `systemctl stop nkn-commercial`
 4. Restart nkn-ccomercial after maintanance. `systemctl start nkn-commercial` or `systemctl restart nkn-commercial`
 5. Check node status at http://nstatus.org/

+## Remarks
+- Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
+I will update it at README.
+- I only have beginner level knowledge at Linux.
+Please tell me if you found bugs in the script.
+Thank you.